 What does the Grand Jury Do?

 The Grand Jury hears criminal cases brought by law enforcement agencies such as the Gadsden Police Department, the Etowah County Sheriff’s Department, the Alabama State Troopers, the Alabama Bureau of Investigations, and the police departments from other municipalities across Etowah County.
-The panel does not decide guilty or innocence.
+The panel does not decide guilt or innocence.
 They hear a small portion of each case to determine if there is probable cause for an indictment or formal legal charge.
 If the Grand Jury finds the probable cause, a “true bill” is issued, if they do not find sufficient evidence at that time, the Grand Jury issues a “no bill”.

 How does a case come before the Grand Jury?